sapg-dev/Swiss-Real-Estate-Scraper/README.md

 This project is licensed under [MIT License](LICENSE.md).

 ## Contact
-For any queries or suggestions, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+For any queries or suggestions, feel free to contact us at [your-email@example.com](mailto:s@pacifictrout.com).
+Web Sraping is legal.